 - Professor James Hartley (Keele University)

-Lucy has also worked with a number of schools, Age UK Cheshire, and Nottingham Forest Community Trust on a range of research projects.
+Lucy has also worked with a number of schools, Age UK Cheshire, and Nottingham Forest Community Trust, Nottingham City and Nottinghamshire County Violence Reduction Unit, and Anti-Bullying Quality Mark UK on a range of research projects.
 In the past Lucy's research has been supported by the British Academy, the British Psychological Society, and BECTA.
 Lucy has also received funding from the ESRC to hold an event on street harassment as part of the ESRC’s annual festival of Social Sciences.

 - Bullying, cyberbullying, and harassment